 Pruning Polyantha Roses

 After all dead, diseased, weak or inward-growing shoots have been removed, cut away clusters of dead flowers in late winter or early spring.

 Pruning Shrub and Species Roses

-away surplus growth to keep them in shape and their size under control.
+Apart from removing the dead blooms regularly, which enhances their power to repeat-flower, all that shrub and species roses require is to have cut away surplus growth to keep them in shape and their size under control.

 Pruning Miniature Roses